 Tom and Christy came to us with their dog Floki, a Korean Jindo.
-Floki was very scar.
+Floki was very scared.
 As a result, they weren’t able to take him for a walk because he didn’t want to be touched.
 Floki came from a Korean farm where he was abused.

 The owners were very dedicated to help Floki, as a result, they purchased twelve sessions to do Salt Lake City dog training with us.

 Alyssa, our trainer partner with Four Legged Scholars LLC, spent much time helping Floki gain trust with his new family.
-He learned that his harness predicted yummy treats.

 Also with Four Legged Scholars LLC, Salt Lake City Dog Training, we worked on getting him to be comfortable with being touched.